romanvm/PyXBMCt/README.md

-A mini-framework for an addon control window in XBMC.
+pyxt

+pyxt is mini-framework which simplifies UI creation for XBMC addons.
+It works much like PyQt GUI framework (hence the name) and provides a main window and a number of controls (widgets).

-The control windows serves as a parent widget for other XBMC UI controls much like Tkinter.Tk class.
+The main windows serves as a parent widget for the controls much like QtGui.QWidget class and provides a grid layout manager to place the controls.

-Simply add addonwindow directory to your addon directory and use
+Simply add \pyxt directory to your addon directory and use

-from addonwindow.addonwindow import *
+from pyxt.addonwindow import *

 to acces framework classes and variables.